VincentSchmid/cv/README.md

 LaTeX-Based CV
 ============================

 Keeping a CV updated in multiple languages and tweaking it to match a job posting can be annoying.
-From manual text box adjustments to scattered versions, maintaining consistency becomes challenging and error prone.
-This repository addresses these pain points by leveraging the power and flexibility of LaTeX.
-The setup allows for a fast and reliable way to update texts in multiple lanugages.
-Now the latest cv can allways be generated from code.
-No more manual adjustments or juggling between different versions - simply update the text in your favorite text editor and build the CV with a single command.
-This repository also uses a github action to create a new release pdf for each langugage on change in the main branch.
+The latest cv can allways be generated from code and changes are tracked by source control.
+No more juggling between different versions.
+Rearranging and adding sections is easy.
+This repository also uses a github action to create a new release pdf for each langugage on each change in the main branch.

 <div align="center">
   <img src="assets/images/cv-preview.png" alt="CV Preview">